Board meetings

 The Planning Committee is composed of 9 members of the Board and up to four persons who are not members of the Board.
 The principal function delegated to the Committee is to make all representations on behalf of the Board in relation to planning policy and planning applications.

-The Committee meets on a quarterly basis.
+The Committee meets 3 times a year.
 See below for meeting dates and papers.

 Related news